 Training SWAT for three speeds of operation

-Hostage Rescue Speed — This speed can be described as moving as fast as you can move through and area to a known threat and still:
+- Hostage Rescue Speed: This speed is as fast as you can move through an area to a known threat and still operate as a team and hit what you’re shooting at.

 No matter what the chosen tactics of your team, eventually a team will have to enter the target and clear it for investigators.